zokam1411/milestone-project-3/README.md

 -  Registered user will see 'Profile' tab in navigation after Log In.
 5. As a Registered user, I want report ad when item is suspicious or not appropriate.
 - Registered used can use 'Report Ad' button under ad on ad view page.
-5. As a Registered user, I want to 'Log out'.
+6. As a Registered user, I want to 'Log out'.
 - 'Log out' button is located on navbar.

-#### Moderators
+#### Moderator:

 1. As Moderator, I want Registered user functionality.
 - Mod has Registered User functionality.
 2. As Moderator I want to Edit or Delete any ad.
 - Moderator can see Edit and Delete buttons for all ads on ad view page.
-2. As Moderator, I want to see ad reports.
+3. As Moderator, I want to see ad reports.
 - Moderator can see all reports in table under ad.
-3. As Moderator, I want to delete reports.
+4. As Moderator, I want to delete reports.
 - Moderator can delete reports using Delete button.

 #### Admin: